My Addiction… CHEWY COOKIES

 - 1 tsp vanilla extract

-- 2 cups fine ground almond meal (from blanched almonds)
+- 2 cups fine ground almond meal or flour (from blanched almonds)

-- 1 tbsp pastured gelatin (for chewy factor, but ytou can omit or use peptides for protein)
+- 1 tbsp pastured gelatin (for chewy factor, but you may omit)

 - 1/2 tsp baking soda